-I grew up locally in the village of Hailey and have lived in Witney for the last 14 years with my partner Dan and our two children, Barney who is currently in Year 5 at The Batt and Sienna who is 2 years old.
+I grew up locally in the village of Hailey and have lived in Witney for the last 14 years with my partner Dan and our two children, Barney who is currently at Henry Box School and Sienna who is in Year 2 at The Batt.

 Many of you will know me as I was the Chair of the BSA for many years, I stepped down due to other commitments but still actively play a big part on the committee.

 When I was asked to become a Foundation Governor I felt very honoured.
 I enjoy giving as much as I can back to our school as an appreciation for the outstanding education support along with enjoyment Barney has in his school life.
 When looking at schools for my son I was extremely impressed with the school's Christian values and ethos, this was the main reason I wanted to send my son to The Batt and since becoming a Foundation Governor, I feel I can fully support this in every way.

 I grew up in South Yorkshire, but moved to Witney at the start of my degree in Mathematics and Educational Studies.
 I have lived in Witney for 20 years with my husband Paul and two children Katie at Wood Green School and Emma (year 5).
 I have been teaching maths for 18 years and I currently work at Wood Green School.
 I am an active member of the BSA and hold the position of Treasurer.
 I am proud that my two daughters are pupils at The Batt School and I am excited about using my experience in education to take on the role of parent governor.